Local asymptotics of selection models with applications in Bayesian selective inference: Asymptotic posterior distributions

-for all $\theta_0$ and $0 < \alpha_1 < \alpha_2 < 1$.
-Conveniently, improper uniform priors on location parameters are probability-matching.
-Thus, by the Bernstein-von Mises Theorem, any fixed prior density which is strictly positive at $\theta_0$ is first-order probability matching, meaning that the distribution of $\Pi(\psi_0\mid Y)$ converges to a $U(0, 1)$ at a rate of $1/\sqrt n$, and hence credible intervals are asymptotically valid confidence regions.
-The following proposition shows that, in wide generality, in a selective Gaussian model, unlike the non-selective counterpart, there is no fixed prior which is, even asymptotically, probability matching.
-This includes the uniform prior $\pi(\theta)\propto 1$.
-Consequently, the limiting Gaussian posteriors indicated in Corollary \ref{SBvM} are not calibrated in a frequentist sense.
+Conveniently, uniform priors on location parameters are probability-matching.
+Thus, by the Bernstein-von Mises Theorem, any fixed prior density which is strictly positive at $\theta_0$ is first-order probability-matching, meaning that $\Pi(\theta_0\mid Y) \rightsquigarrow U(0, 1)$ under $\theta_0$, and hence credible sets are asymptotically valid confidence sets.